Field theory of monitored, interacting fermion dynamics with charge conservation: Survey of results

-An important element of the present paper is the independent derivation of the same interacting field theory as that obtained using the Keldysh formalism, without using Keldysh in the first place but by employing instead the technically rather different (quantum information-theory-based) methodology of the Choi-Jamiolkowski isomorphism in the doubled (``bra-ket'') Hilbert space of the density matrix (Sec.~\ref{sec:doublehilbert}, and App.~\ref{app:pathintegral}.)
-This derivation provides a formulation of the same interacting field theory as a ``Statistical Mechanics Model'' {\it in spacetime} of the type employed in the original work in Refs.~\cite{Agrawal22,Barratt_U1_FT} on the ``charge-sharpening transition,'' as well as in many other similar or related quantum circuits including, e.g., those in Refs.~\cite{Jian20, Bao20,VasseurRTN2019,LiVasseurFisherLudwig,Zabalo2021,KumarKemalChakrabortyLudwigGopalakrishnanPixleyVasseur,LiChenLudwigFisher2021,MajidyAgrawalGopalakrishnanPotterVasseurHalpern2023,NahumWiese}.
-It is interesting that this rather different formulation exists in parallel to that using Keldysh.
+Another important element of the present paper is the independent derivation of the same interacting field theory as that obtained using the Keldysh formalism, without using Keldysh in the first place but by employing instead the technically rather different (quantum information-theory-based) methodology of the Choi-Jamiolkowski isomorphism in the doubled (``bra-ket'') Hilbert space of the density matrix (Sec.~\ref{sec:doublehilbert}, and App.~\ref{app:pathintegral}.)
+This derivation provides a formulation of the same interacting field theory as an {\it equilibrium} ``Statistical Mechanics Model'' {\it in spacetime} of the type employed in the original work in Refs.~\cite{Agrawal22,Barratt_U1_FT} on the ``charge-sharpening transition,'' as well as in many other similar or related quantum circuits including, e.g., those in Refs.~\cite{Jian20, Bao20,VasseurRTN2019,LiVasseurFisherLudwig,Zabalo2021,KumarKemalChakrabortyLudwigGopalakrishnanPixleyVasseur,LiChenLudwigFisher2021,MajidyAgrawalGopalakrishnanPotterVasseurHalpern2023,NahumWiese}.
+It is interesting that this rather different formulation exists in parallel to that resulting from the use of the Keldysh technique.
 Physically, this alternative formulation is possible because heating effects arising from the measurements done on the system render the Fermi distribution function of the Keldysh formalism trivial.
 A non-trivial Fermi distribution function is, on the other hand, an essential and indisposable element of the Keldysh formalism necessary to describe the physics of other types of non-equilibrium quantum systems \cite{Kamenev23}.
+Recall that a non-trivial Fermi distribution function represents the ``anomaly'' referred to in Sec.~\ref{sec:Introduction} (3rd and 4th paragraph) which, as we show, is thus absent in the quantum circuit formulations of the monitored dynamics as an equilibrium ``Statistical Mechanics Model'' in spacetime, and the corresponding doubled Hilbert space formulation of the density matrix.

 Having provided a derivation of the same interacting field theory using both Keldysh and doubled Hilbert space methodologies, we provide in Sec.~\ref{sec:PhysCons} a very general symmetry-based analysis of the implications of the interaction for the various phases, the phase transitions, and the resulting phase diagram (see Fig.~\ref{fig:PhaseDiagram_AIII}).
 Here are some of the key aspects we would like to highlight (and reiterate) for this brief survey of results.
 The volume-law entanglement scaling arises from the spontaneous breaking of the $S_R \times S_R$ replica permutation symmetry characterized by the non-trivial expectation value of $|X_{j\bar{k}}|^2$.
 The $S_R \times S_R$ symmetry is fully restored after an entanglement transition into the area-law phases where the field $\hat{X}$ is fully disordered.
 In the presence of the volume-law entanglement, the diagonal modes of $\hat{X}$, which are equivalent to $(R-1)$ compact bosons in 1+1D, can either develop a quasi-long-range order or become disordered, giving rise to the charge-fuzzy and charge-sharpened phases, respectively.
 The charge-sharpening transition between the charge-fuzzy and charge-sharpened phases is of the Kosterlitz-Thouless type, consistent with the results in Ref.~\cite{Barratt_U1_FT} obtained for the monitored qudit systems.